-Loyalty partners can help you retain customers and offer incentives to drive new customers, while deal partners can help you liquidate excess inventory and coupon partners will help you engage with the 51% of U.S. consumers planning to use online coupon sites, apps, or browser extensions to help with their holiday shopping this year.
+Loyalty partners can help you retain customers and offer incentives to drive new customers, while deal partners can help you liquidate excess inventory and coupon partners will help you engage with the 51% of U.S. consumers planning to use online voucher sites, apps, or browser extensions to help with their holiday shopping this year.

-If you want to reach as many consumers as possible, do not cut out a partner group—especially if it's because you've heard some outdated generalization about that partner type.
+If you want to reach as many consumers as possible, do not cut out a partner group—especially if it's because you've heard some outdated generalisation about that partner type.
 At Acceleration Partners, the data consistently shows consumers are touching multiple partner types before making their final decision.
 If you aren't working with a certain partner or partner type, you could easily lose that sale as they shift to a competitor.

 5. Start Before It's Too Late